In the United States, nearly 33 percent of all deliveries are conducted via Caesarian section, also known as C-section.

 - Baby has a certain type of birth defect

 The biggest challenge doctors face while performing a C-section is responding to any emergency situations that may develop during the process.
-A slight negligence on the part of the doctor in monitoring the condition of the baby or mother during the c-section can cause serious damage to the baby, such as a brain injury.
+A slight negligence on the part of the doctor in monitoring the condition of the baby or mother during the c-section can cause a medical malpractice occurrence serious damage to the baby, such as a brain injury.

 Common problems that may emerge during a C-section